 Primary literature for scientists means this is the first publication of original research in journals, conference proceedings, magazines, and other sources.
 Primary literature is the original work on which other works are based and usually shares new knowledge, findings, or results in its original form without interpretation by other writers.
 Expect to see the following sections:

-The abstract will probably include a phrase like “in this study” or something similar.
+The abstract (a special kind of summary that tells exactly what the study found out) will probably include a phrase like “in this study” or something similar.
 Articles will be very scholarly and appear in academic journals.

 The goal of EBP is the integration of: (a) clinical expertise/expert opinion, (b) external scientific evidence, and (c) client/patient/caregiver perspectives to provide high-quality services reflecting the interests, values, needs, and choices of the individuals we serve.
 Conceptually, the trilateral principles forming the bases for EBP can be represented through a simple figure.